MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Rather than using `console.log()` to infer where your JavaScript is going wrong, consider using the Microsoft Edge DevTools debugging tools, instead.
 The general idea is to set a breakpoint, which is an intentional stopping place in your code, and then step through the runtime of your code, one line at a time.
 As you step through the code, you may display and change the values of all currently-defined properties and variables, run JavaScript in the **Console**, and more.

 To learn the basics of debugging in DevTools, navigate to [Get Started With Debugging JavaScript][DevtoolsGuideChromiumJavascriptIndex].
-That page is a short tutorial, using an existing, simple project at Glitch.
-The tutorial shows screen captures, so you don't need to actually walk through the tutorial steps.
+That page is a short tutorial with screen captures, using an existing, simple project at Glitch.

 :::image type="complex" source="../media/debugging.msft.png" alt-text="Debug JavaScript" lightbox="../media/debugging.msft.png":::
    Debug JavaScript